LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 missing entities can result in incomplete diagrams.

-The Graphviz command-line utilities, e.g. `dot`, are notorious for random crashes (segmentation faults usuallu), often requiring re-doing conversions from `.dot` files to other formats.
+The Graphviz command-line utilities, e.g. `dot`, are notorious for random crashes (segmentation faults usually), often requiring re-doing conversions from `.dot` files to other formats.
 A possible workaround is to repeat the command until it completes without error.
 For example: